cmd-master/iml-enron-fraudcase/README.md

     avg / total       0.82      0.82      0.82        44

 ## 4.1.
 Tune Best Algorithm
 After selecting my classifier, I then tune the parameters in an attempt to find the appropriate configuration that would give me the best results.
 If I do not do this well or if I do not do it at all, I will run the risk of missing out on the best configuration of my chosen classifier.
 To help me tune my parameters, I will be using *GridSearchCV* to help me run several versions of the parameters and find the best one.
-I try a PCA range from 1 to 6 components and a DecisionTreeClassifier that had minimum sample split of 2 and 4.
+I try a PCA range from 2, 4 and 6 components and a DecisionTreeClassifier that had minimum sample split of 6 and 7.

 ```python
 ### Task 5: Tune your classifier to achieve better than .3 precision and recall